-Save for college, tax free.
-Contributing your refund to a 529Plan plan is an investment in a child’s future…that is free from federal taxes!
-There are no income limits or age limits, and annual contribution limits can be as high as $380,000, depending on your state.
+Contributing your refund to a 529Plan plan is an investment in a child’s future…and it’s free from federal taxes.
+As of October 2018, there were no income or age limits, and annual contribution limits could be as high as $500,000, depending on your state.

 Put money aside for a home

 If you don’t own a home but plan to buy one someday, this is your opportunity to save toward that goal.
 Open a separate savings account and start putting aside money for a down payment.

 Start a short-term savings account

 Do you want to splurge on something special, but need to save a little more money to hit your goal?
 Consider a short-term savings account like Navy Federal’s SaveFirst Account.
 With the money safely tucked away in a savings account, you can avoid the temptation to spend it.

 Although saving and investing money may not have the same immediate appeal as a big splurge, if you build a solid financial foundation now, you can afford to splurge more later.

 Investing can help you reach those big life goals, like buying a home, starting a business or building a retirement fund faster.
 You can get started for surprisingly little money.
 There are even low-cost automated services available online that do the hard work for you.
 You can use their already diversified portfolios or mix it up with your own choices.
 So, even if you have no experience, you can get started and learn as you go.